tibco/platform-provisioner/README.md

 This repo provides some recipes to test the pipeline and cloud connection.
 It is located under [recipes](docs/recipes) folder.
 * tp-base: contains the base recipe to provision TIBCO Platform.
-* controplane: contains the recipe to provision TIBCO Cloud Control Plane.
+* controplane: contains the recipe to provision TIBCO® Control Plane.
 * k8s: contains the recipe to provision Kubernetes cluster.

 ## Run the Platform Provisioner in headless mode with Docker container